 |Written by Paul D. Race for and|

-Lionel Trains are still BIG with fans!
+Lionel Trains are on the Upswing!
 When we started adding Lionel trains to our buyer's guide in 2004, only a handful of sets were generally available.
 In fact, adding trains to this page often caused the suppliers we linked to to sell out in a matter of days, and we got used to spending much of the time between Thanksgiving and December 15 tracking down new suppliers to link to.
 (After December 15, sorry - all bets are off.)

 Support from folks like us, combined with Lionel's introduction of the best-selling Polar Express train have caused Lionel's "stock to rise" among train lovers of all ages.
 Today Lionel is selling more kinds of train sets with more road names and more different locomotives than they have in decades, including the Berkshire locomotive they reintroduced in the Polar Express set and the realistic-looking, solid 0-8-0 they are now including in several sets listed on this page.